top of page

 Best place to dive in Thailand for beginners

 The calm, shallow waters around Koh Tao provide the perfect environment for beginner divers to complete their Open Water certification in safety and comfort.
 From large schools of tropical fish to the occasional appearance of whale sharks, there is always something captivating to see on a Koh Tao dive.
-Additionally, there are more challenging deep and drift dives that will appeal to experienced enthusiasts.

 Koh Tao is home to an astounding number of dive shops, all competing to provide the best instruction, equipment and overall experience for their customers.
 From PADI and NAUI certification courses to specialty programs in areas like underwater photography, Koh Tao's dive schools cater to every diver's needs and interests.

-Eco-friendly hotels on Koh Tao
+Eco-friendly dive resorts on Koh Tao

 Set along picturesque Thian Og Bay, this eco-friendly Koh Tao resort provides luxury accommodations with a focus on sustainability and minimising environmental impact.
 The Thai-inspired rooms and pavilions feature private balconies that boast stunning ocean views while the onsite dive centre offers 16 different dive courses.
 Jamahkiri has implemented a range of initiatives to reduce its carbon footprint, including the use of a desalination plant to provide clean water and the implementation of renewable energy sources.